The Silent Witnesses

 Rock Springs, Wyoming

 Heather McWilliams was murdered from a gunshot wound to the chest by her boyfriend Michael Raybon.
-Raybon also shot her brother and took her two-week-old child.
+Raybon also shot her brother, Robert, and took her two-week-old child.

 Michael Raybon pled guilty to two counts of first-degree murder and was sentenced on April 13, 1993 to consecutive life sentences.
 Michael is incarcerated at the Wyoming State Penitentiary.